radiantearth/stac-spec/best-practices.md

 }
 ```

-STAC recommands that single band assets should only use the `bands` array in the following cases:
+STAC recommends that single band assets should only use the `bands` array in the following cases:

 1. **It's important in to convey that a band is present in the asset.**
    - This is the case if the data access mechanism requires you to specify the name of index of the band to retrieve the data,